S3 method for class 'array'

-Provides five methods to baseline an array and calculate contrast.
+Provides seven methods to baseline an array and calculate contrast.

 Usage